 Early manifestations of sci-fi, its putatively “golden age”, closely match the latter characterization.
 Individual styles and individualist rhetoric are visible in equal quantities.

 Cyberpunk, however, expresses a more self-conscious, self-reflexive approach to the sci-fi genre, embracing an ontological imperative that goes well beyond spinning a good yarn into the realm of probing social criticism.
 It was a mission shared by a distinct group of sci-fi writers who responded to classical aspects of the genre, and more closely resembles the movement objectives seen in high art.
 While this ambition to distort social realities in order to question them is visible in all sci-fi, it was a more clear and unified phenomena in cyberpunk.

 Mirrorshades: The Cyberpunk Anthology (1986), edited by Bruce Sterling, brings together classic stories of the c-punks.
 Many are the works challenging the old positivist golden age approach to science.
 Nowhere is this more apparent than in William Gibson’s “The Gernsback Continuum,” a movement manifesto and parody of the ivory tower conception of a utopian technocratic society.
 The cyberpunks clearly recognized that there was no utopia associated with science and technology.
-No matter the problems it might solve, it always raised new ones…
+No matter the problems it might solve, it always created new ones…

 Another story in Mirrorshades, Tom Maddox’s “Snake-Eyes,” is a critique of the dehumanizing potential of technology and a challenge to the physicalist, mechanist and reductionist view of mind.
 The list of pieces that take up similar themes in cyberpunk is a long one.